learn-co-curriculum/dsc-effect-sizes/README.md

 A continuous random variable, as calculated above, takes on an uncountably infinite number of possible values.

-For a **discrete** random variable X that takes on a finite or infinite number of possible values, we determine P(X = x) for all of the possible values of X, and call it the probability mass function (PMF).
+For a **discrete** random variable X that takes on a finite or infinite number of possible values, we determine P(X = x) for all of the possible values of X and call it the probability mass function (PMF).

 For **continuous** random variables, as in the case of heights, the probability that X takes on any particular value x is 0.
 That is, finding P(X = x) for a continuous random variable X is not going to work.
 Instead, you'll need to find the probability that X falls in some interval (a, b) i.e. you'll need to find **P(a < X < b)** using a **probability density function(PDF)**.